 Since Delta Omega's establishment in 1924, the meaning and scope of public health has broadened tremendously.
 While it is still seriously concerned with problems of environmental sanitation and communicable disease control, public health action has come to embrace all aspects of health and disease in populations.
 These include the planning, organization, and support of health promotion, disease prevention, and medical care.
-Basic to modern public health are the social sciences as well as the natural sciences-both in the United States and internationally.
+Basic to modern public health are the social sciences as well as the natural sciences--both in the United States and internationally.
 Membership in Delta Omega reflects the dedication of an individual to quality in the field of public health and to protection and advancement of the health of all people.
 (DeltaOmega.org).

-Student Induction into the Delta Omega Public Health Honorary Society - Chapter Beta Xi the West Chester University Chapter of Delta Omega Honorary Society is Beta Xi.
+Student induction into the Delta Omega Public Health Honorary Society - Chapter Beta Xi.
+The WCU Chapter of Delta Omega Honorary Society is Beta Xi.
 Our Chapter can only induct a select number of graduating students each academic year.
 Only students in the top 25 percent of the graduating class are eligible for membership according to Delta Omega by-laws.
-Hence, all applicants must have completed 30 credits in the 36-credit program (or 42 credits in the new 45-credit program) by the end of the spring semester, have a minimum cumulative G.P.A. of 3.75 at the time of the application, and expect to graduate no later than the following December.
+Hence, all applicants must have completed 36 credits in the 46-credit program by the end of the spring semester, have a minimum cumulative G.P.A. of 3.75 at the time of the application, and expect to graduate no later than the following December.
 Membership in Delta Omega Beta Xi is by election only.
-Therefore, Students can nominate themselves for the opportunity to be inducted into the society by completing an application with supporting documentation.
+Therefore, students can nominate themselves for the opportunity to be inducted into the society by completing an application with supporting documentation.
 Our Chapter's Student Election Committee will review all applications to determine which graduating students demonstrate current and/or potential qualities of outstanding leadership in the field of public health.
-Inductees will be announced at the MPH Poster Session during the spring semester.
-For more information, students can contact the faculty advisor for our Chapter.
+For more information, students can contact the faculty advisor for our Chapter, Dr. Chiwoneso Tinago at ctinago@wcupa.edu.